RobPasMue/RobPasMue/README.md

 ## :astronaut: My resume

 * You can access my short-version resume, in the following GH page! :arrow_right: [Roberto Pastor's short resume](https://robpasmue.github.io/short-cv/)
-* You can also access my full resume, in the following GH page! :soon: [Roberto Pastor's long resume](https://robpasmue.github.io/cv/)
+* You can also access my personal web portfolio, in the following GH page! :soon: [Roberto Pastor's portfolio](https://robpasmue.github.io/)

 ## :handshake: Connect with me!